Semi-supervised Batch Learning From Logged Data: Related Works

 \section{Related Works}

-There are various methods that have been developed over the years to learn from the logged known-reward dataset.
-The two main approaches are the Direct method and CRM.
+Various methods have been developed to learn from logged known-feedback datasets.
+The main approach is batch learning with a logged known-feedback dataset (bandit feedback), discussed next.
+Appendix (App.)~\ref{App: related works} discusses other related topics and the corresponding literature.

-\textbf{Direct Method:} The direct method for off-policy learning from logged known-reward datasets is based on estimation of the reward function, followed by application of a supervised learning algorithm to the problem \citep{dudik2014doubly}.
-However, this approach fails to generalize well as shown by \cite{beygelzimer2009offset}. \cite{gao2021enhancing} proposed another direct oriented method for off-line policy learning using the self-training approaches in semi-supervised learning.

-\textbf{Counterfactual Risk Minimization:} Another approach for off-policy learning from logged known-reward dataset is CRM~ \citep{swaminathan2015batch}.
-In particular, \cite{joachims2018deep} proposed a new approach to train a neural network, where the output of the Softmax layer can be considered as policy, and the network is trained based on a loss function using the available logged known-reward dataset.
-Using the PAC-Bayesian approach for CRM, \cite{london_sandler2018} derived an upper bound on the population risk of the optimal policy in terms of KL divergence between prior and posterior distributions over the hypothesis space.
-CRM has also been combined with domain adversarial networks by \citet{atan2018counterfactual}. \cite{wu2018variance} proposed a new framework for CRM based on regularization by Chi-square divergence between optimal policy and the logging policy, and a generative-adversarial approach is proposed to minimize the regularized empirical risk using the logged known-reward dataset. \cite{xie2018off} introduced the surrogate policy method in CRM.
-The combination of causal inference and counterfactual learning was studied by \cite{bottou2013counterfactual}.
-Distributional robust optimization is applied in CRM by \cite{faury2020distributionally}.
-A lower bound on the expected reward in CRM under Self-normalized Importance Weighting is derived by \cite{kuzborskij2021confident}.
+\textbf{Batch Learning with Logged known-feedback dataset:} The mainstream approach for off-policy learning from a logged known-feedback dataset is CRM~ \citep{swaminathan2015batch}.
+In particular, \citet{joachims2018deep} proposed a new approach to train a neural network, where the output of the softmax layer is considered as the policy, and the network is trained using the available logged known-feedback dataset.
+Our work builds on the former, albeit proposing methods to learn from logged missing-feedback data besides the logged known-feedback dataset.
+CRM has also been combined with domain adversarial networks by \citet{atan2018counterfactual}. \citet{wu2018variance} proposed a new framework for CRM based on regularization by Chi-square divergence between the learning policy and the logging policy, and a generative-adversarial approach is proposed to minimize the regularized empirical risk using the logged known-feedback dataset. \citet{xie2018off} introduced the surrogate policy method in CRM.
+The combination of causal inference and counterfactual learning was studied by \citet{bottou2013counterfactual}.
+Distributional robust optimization is applied in CRM by \citet{faury2020distributionally}.
+A lower bound on the expected reward in CRM under Self-normalized Importance Weighting was derived by \citet{kuzborskij2021confident}.
+The sequential CRM where the logged known-feedback dataset is collected at each iteration of training is studied by \citet{zenati2023sequential}.
+In this work, we introduce a novel algorithm that leverages both the logged missing-feedback dataset and the logged known-feedback dataset.